dixonge/Dixon-Built-On-GitHub/README.md

+Below is the original ReadMe file from the original repo.
+What you are looking at here is my own fork of it.
+Forking this existing setup was faster than building my own copy/version of Jekyll from scratch...

 # Skinny Bones Jekyll Starter

 Just a little something I'm using to jump start a site refresh.
 I like to think of it as a starter for building your own Jekyll site.
 I purposely keep the styling minimal and bare to make it easier to add your own flare and markup.